syncfusion-content/uwp-docs/uwp/Combobox/Getting-Started.md

 documentation: ug
 ---

-# Getting Started with UWP SfComboBox
+# Getting Started with UWP ComboBox

-The SfComboBox control allows the user to select an item from a list of suggestions.
+The UWP ComboBox control allows the user to select an item from a list of suggestions.

 ![Overview of the control](Populating-Items_images/SfComboBox.png)

-## Adding SfComboBox control
+## Adding UWP ComboBox control

 Create a Universal Windows Platform project in Visual Studio and refer to the following assemblies.